Mastering Non-Human Identity Lifecycles A CISO's Guide

 • And that can lead to critical business process failures, which, uh, ain't good.

-Another issue? privilege creep.
+Another issue?
+Privilege creep.
 It's like giving a bot the keys to the kingdom, and then forgetting about it.

-• broad, persistent permissions are granted and rarely reviewed.
+• Broad, persistent permissions are granted and rarely reviewed.

 • Privileges accumulate over time, expanding the attack surface.